-When engineering controls are not feasible, are in the process of being instituted or do not provide sufficient protection when working with hazardous chemicals, respiratory protection equipment will be used.
-The UMBC Environmental Safety and Health Department will assist with obtaining/providing the necessary equipment and support to comply with OSHA's Respiratory Protection Standard (29 CFR 1910.134).
+When engineering controls are not feasible, are in the process of being instituted or do not provide sufficient protection when working with hazardous chemicals, appropriate personal protective equipment (PPE), such as respiratory protection, will be used.
+The UMBC Environmental Safety and Health Department will assist with selection of the appropriate PPE and assist with facilitating personnel enrollment into the UMBC Respiratory Protection Program.